Carmen Leal is a storyteller and the author of multiple books, dozens of articles, devotionals, and human-interest stories.

-Carmen Leal is a storyteller and the author of multiple books, dozens of articles, devotionals, and human-interest stories.
 Carmen relocated from Hawaii to Oshkosh, yes, there is a story behind the move, and has become an awesome dog mom.
 Carmen and her husband have become reluctant gardeners and know a crazy amount about Wisconsin weeds.
-She is the mother of two sons, two incredible grandsons, and Coconut, the best imperfectly perfect rescue dog in the world.
-You can learn more about her latest book by visiting Wag Away Publishing.com.
+She is the mother of two sons, three incredible grandsons, and Coconut, the best imperfectly perfect rescue dog in the world.

 A professed non-dog person, it’s thanks to a driver who fell asleep at the wheel in 2015 that I now have the best dog in the world.
 I know, we all think that about our dogs.